CigarsSmoker/Clone/Raw-settings.md

 - `true` (default): replace non-collapsed blocked image with a placeholder.
 - `false`: do not replace non-collapsed blocked image with a placeholder.

-Use `false` to prevent the use of placeholder for images and thus eliminate the ability of image placeholder styling information to be used as fingerprint information.
+Use `false` to prevent the use of placeholder for blocked images and thus eliminate the ability of image placeholder styling information to be used as fingerprint information.

 ***